Arraignment: Getting to Court

 Consult a Lawyer

 If you've been arrested or charged with a crime, consult an experienced criminal defense attorney as soon as possible.
+Ask the judge for a public defender if you can't afford an attorney.
 An experienced lawyer can aid in trying to get you out of jail, guide you through the court process, and fully advise you of the applicable laws.
+It's best to say as little as possible to police or investigators until you've spoken to an attorney.

 DEFEND YOUR RIGHTS